santipalacios2002/keptn-in-a-box/README.md

 #### On a high level Kubernetes architecture this is how the setup of the Microkubernetes machine is setted up:
 ![#](doc/micro-diagram-with-keptn.png)

+## Available builds, problem patters and scenerios
+https://github.com/keptn/examples used for the sockshop app

 ## Contributing
 If you have any ideas for improvements or want to contribute that's great.
 Create a pull request or file an issue.